 This week’s Riffs & Rhymes Classic Artist is the leading light of the second coming of American blues, Stevie Ray Vaughan.
 Born and raised in Dallas, Texas, Vaughan is often credited for the revival of blues in the 1980s.

-Gram Parsons and his inner circle of country converts altered the country and rock music industries in immeasurable ways.
-We retraced the work of Gram's contemporaries to explore how they borrowed from and expand upon the framework of his Cosmic American Music.
+Gram Parsons and his inner circle of country converts forever altered how roots and rock music intermingled.
+We retraced the work of Parsons' contemporaries to explore how they borrowed from and expanded upon the framework of his Cosmic American Music.

 For his tragically short career, Gram Parsons churned out a bounty of memorable songs.
 Our picks for 20 of his very best.